 Luckily, the IRS allows you to consolidate your accounts.
 Instead of worrying about which retirement accounts you have laying around, you’ll spend your time worrying about where that waiter went with yourPina Colada while laying on the beach.

 Retirement accounts that you consolidate are called rollovers and the IRS published a chart on which retirement accounts are eligible.

 Determining the best retirement contribution plan is rarely straightforward and we recommend that you consult with your financial advisor and tax pro to help you decide which of these accounts are best for you.

-Andrew is an EA and Sr. Tax Advisor at Collective.
+Andrew is an EA and Tax Manager at Collective.
 After six years of service in public accounting, he’s thrilled to utilize technology to help freelancers succeed in their business.